Georg Hamel: Biography

 Hamel was born in Düren, Rhenish Prussia.
 He studied at Aachen, Berlin, Göttingen, and Karlsruhe.
 His doctoral adviser was David Hilbert.
-He taught at Brünn in 1905, Aachen in 1912, and at the Technical University of Berlin in 1919.
+He taught at Brünn in 1905, Aachen in 1912, and at Technische Universität Berlin in 1919.
 In 1927, Hamel studied the size of the key space for the Kryha encryption device.
-He was an Invited Speaker of the ICM in 1932 at Zurich and in 1936 at Oslo.
+He was an Invited Speaker of the International Congress of Mathematicians in 1932 at Zurich and in 1936 at Oslo.
 He was the author of several important treatises on mechanics.
 He became a member of the Prussian Academy of Sciences in 1938 and the Bavarian Academy of Sciences in 1953.
 He died in Landshut, Bavaria.